paezha/paezha.github.io/applied_spatial_statistics/34-Spatially-Continuous-Data-III.md

 <img src="34-Spatially-Continuous-Data-III_files/figure-html/unnamed-chunk-21-1.png" width="672" />

 These plots illustrate some differences in the behavior of the models.
-For indentical parameters, the Gaussian model provides smoother changes near the origin.
+For identical parameters, the Gaussian model provides smoother changes near the origin.
 The spherical model reaches the sill more rapidly than the other models.

 To fit a theoretical semivariogram to the empirical one, the function `fit.variogram` is used: